apache/hawq-docs/pxf/JsonPXF.md

 $ hdfs dfs -put multiline.json /user/data
 ```

-Once stored in HDFS, JSON data may be queried and analyzed via HAWQ.
+Once loaded to HDFS, JSON data may be queried and analyzed via HAWQ.

-## Query External JSON Data<a id="jsoncetsyntax1"></a>
+## Querying External JSON Data<a id="jsoncetsyntax1"></a>

 Use the following syntax to create an external table representing JSON data: